Health and Wellness at Camp

-Second, we will be conducting our health screening across the river before you enter camp.
+Second, we conduct our health screening across the river before you enter camp.
 In addition to our standard check-in, which includes a temperature check and a head-lice check, you will be asked a few extra questions, including — but not limited to — your camper’s exposure to any sickness in the past week, as well as whether or not she was vaccinated this year against the flu.
 If she is arriving by a method of transportation other than car, you will receive this questionnaire ahead of time and you may mail it in or send it with your camper.
-If your camper has a fever on Opening Day, we will ask that she not come in to camp until she has recovered.
+If your camper has a fever on Opening Day , we will ask that she not come in to camp until she has recovered.
 If you have any questions regarding this, please don’t hesitate to contact us.

 *Note: anyone with medications or special needs will still have a private check-in with the doctor in the Infirmary once crossing the river.

 Lastly, on Opening or Closing Day, if you or anyone in your family has been ill or had a fever within 24 hours, we respectfully ask that you not come to camp, for the safety of your camper and all of our campers and staff.